Geology of Eyemouth and Burnmouth - an excursion

 In the middle part of the succession the mudrocks are mostly grey and sandy, and the associated cementstones thicker and more abundant.
 Cementstones reach a maximum stage of development here and beds containing bivalves and serpulids become more common.
 Only two major fining-upward channel sandstones occur in that part of the succession, both cross-bedded in the lower part and ripple cross-laminated in the upper part, with local hard calcareous lenses.
 Towards the top of the succession the beds are typically calcareous.
 They contain a greater abundance of rootlets but bivalves and fish fragments are rare.
 The finer grained beds are generally red, purple and green, often variegated and mottled, but the associated cementstones are much less common and thinner.
 Major channel sandstones increase in abundance and thickness up-section.
 They differ from those in the lower part in the following ways: they have a well developed sheet-like geometry with scoured bases locally overlain by intraclast conglomerates; they commonly have a more complex, internally scoured, multistoried form with less evidence of lateral accretion surfaces; and they show little sequential ordering of stratification types which are dominated by low angle trough cross-bedding and ripple cross-lamination.
 The change in character of the sandbodies through the succession suggests that they were deposited by channels of variable sinuosity and size, but with a general trend towards larger, less sinuous channels towards the top of the succession.
 These changes relate to base level changes in response to tectonic and/or climatic factors heralding deposition of the Fell Sandstone Group.
 The presence of cementstone intraclasts in channel sands, and the inverse relationship between the abundance of sandstones and cementstones, indicates an early diagenetic origin for the cementstones during significant periods of non-deposition.
 They were precipitated below the sediment-water interface in interdistributary lakes and lagoons on a low relief, semi-arid coastal alluvial plain.

 The Fell Sandstone Group conformably overlies the Cement-stones, with a sharp but locally erosive contact.
 Some of the best exposures occur on the foreshore by Maidenstone Stack (Figure 2.4), where the base of the Fell Sandstone cuts down 2–3 m into the underlying Cementstones.
 This is the most northerly exposure of Fell Sandstone in the Tweed Basin and one of the few localities where the contact between the Fell Sandstone and the Cementstones can be clearly seen.
 The Fell Sandstone here comprises two, erosively based fining-upward sequences, but only the lower sequence and the base of the overlying one is completely exposed at low tide.
-The lower sequence, about to m thick, consists of planar and trough cross-bedded, medium to locally coarse-grained pebbly sandstone containing intraclasts of cementstone.
+The lower sequence, about 10 m thick, consists of planar and trough cross-bedded, medium to locally coarse-grained pebbly sandstone containing intraclasts of cementstone.
 The grain size and scale of the cross-beds decreases towards the top of the sandbody which is overlain by up to 50 cm of rippled and horizontally laminated fine sandstone, siltstone and silty shale, with reddish mottling at the top.
 Above is the erosive, intraclast-strewn base of the cross-bedded sandstone at the bottom of the overlying sequence.
 Some cross-beds show evidence of liquefaction and deformation, contemporaneous with deposition.
 The Fell Sandstone was deposited within a tectonically active environment by perennial braided streams flowing to the southwest, in a similar direction to the Cementstone channels (Figure 2.3).
 The sandstones, less micaceous and more feldspathic than those in the Cementstone Group, sparkle due to the reflection of light from secondary crystal faces deposited in optical continuity on detrital quartz grains.

 |At all times follow: The Scottish Access Codeand Code of conduct for geological field work|